Lebanon:Operations of the Islamic Resistance on Thursday, Ma...

 Allah Almighty is Truthful

-- the Islamic Resistance fighters targeted at 2:25 pm a position for an “Israeli” military intelligence force at the “Metula” settlement, scoring direct hits and causing deaths and injuries among the troops.

-- the Islamic Resistance fighters targeted at 02:25 pm an “Israeli” entering the “Zar'it” Barracks with artillery shells.

-- and in response to “Israeli” attacks on steadfast villages and civilian homes, the Islamic Resistance fighters targeted two buildings used by “Israeli” soldiers in “Ramot Naftali” settlement with rockets, scoring direct hits.
+- And in response to the “Israeli” aggression on southern villages and civilian homes specially the Naqoura Massacre and the attack on the Tayr Harfa and its medical teams, the Islamic Resistance fighters targeted at 8:00 a.m. the “Goren” and “Shlomi” settlements with rockets and artillery shells.

-- the Islamic Resistance fighters targeted at 14:50 pm “Al-Malikiyya” Site with artillery shells, scoring direct hits.
+- The Islamic Resistance fighters targeted at 9:20 a.m. the new headquarters of the "Liman" Battalion with artillery shells.

-- and in response to “Israeli” attacks on steadfast villages and civilian homes, the Islamic Resistance fighters targeted at 17:30 pm a building used by “Israeli” soldiers in “Al-Malikiyya” settlement with appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 4:25 p.m. the "Al-Summaqa" Site in the occupied Lebanese Kfarchouba hills with rocket artillery, scoring direct hits.

-- and in response to “Israeli” attacks on steadfast villages and civilian homes, the Islamic Resistance fighters targeted at 17:38 pm two buildings in “Avivim” settlement where “Israeli” soldiers are stationed with appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 4:35 p.m. the "Ramtha" Site in the occupied Lebanese Kfarchouba hills with rocket artillery, scoring direct hits.

-- and in response to “Israeli” attacks on steadfast villages and civilian homes, the Islamic Resistance fighters targeted at 19:00 pm a building used by “Israeli” soldiers in “Netu'a” settlement with appropriate weapons, causing direct hits.

-- and in response to “Israeli” attacks on steadfast villages and civilian homes, the Islamic Resistance fighters targeted at 19:20 pm “Shlomi” settlement with rockets.
+- And in response to the “Israeli” aggression on southern villages and civilian homes specially the Naqoura Massacre and the attack on the Tayr Harfa and its medical teams, the Islamic Resistance fighters confronted at 8:00 p.m. the “Goren” and “Shlomi” settlements with Burkan and Katyusha rockets.

-- and in response to “Israeli” attacks on steadfast villages and civilian homes, the Islamic Resistance fighters targeted at 19:40 pm a building used by “Israeli” soldiers in “Zar'it” settlement with appropriate weapons, causing direct hits.
+- The Islamic Resistance fighters targeted at 5:50 p.m. a gathering of “Israeli” troops in the vicinity of the "Jal Al-Allam" Site with rocket artillery, scoring direct hits.

+- The Islamic Resistance fighters targeted at 11:35 p.m. the “Israeli” vehicles as they entered the “Al-Malikiyya” Site with artillery shells, scoring direct hits

 Comments